Unable to Verify Account Name or Password: 12 Quick Fixes for

 1. Restart and reset the Mail app

-- Reopen it to reset its session and clear out any cache files.
+2. Reopen it to reset its session and clear out any temporary cache files.

-- If the problem is still there, consider using a tool like CleanMyMac to reset the Mail app instance without a full uninstall.
+3. If the problem persists, consider using a maintenance tool to reset the Mail app instance without a full uninstall.

 2. Re-enter the password in Internet Accounts

-Mac Mail doesn’t store passwords in the app itself—it pulls them from your Internet Accounts.
+Mac Mail doesn't store passwords in the app itself—it pulls them from your Internet Accounts system preferences.

 Here's how to update them:

-- Press Tab to move between fields and confirm.
+4. Press Tab to move between fields and confirm the changes.

 3. Log in from a Web browser

-To check if the issue is with your account or your app:
+To check if the issue is with your account credentials or your Mail app configuration:

-- If you can’t log in there either, your credentials might be wrong or the provider might have a temporary lock on your account (maybe you triggered a CAPTCHA or two-factor authentication wall).
+3. If you can't log in there either, your credentials might be incorrect or the provider might have a temporary lock on your account due to security verification requirements like CAPTCHA or two-factor authentication.

 4. Log in from another device

-Try logging in from your iPhone, iPad, or another computer.
+Try logging in from your iPhone, iPad, or another computer to isolate the problem.

-- If it works there but not on your Mac, it’s a device-specific issue.
+• If it works there but not on your Mac, it's a device-specific configuration issue.

-- If it fails everywhere, it’s a credential or server problem.
+• If it fails everywhere, it's a credential or server problem requiring password reset or provider support.

 5. Remove old passwords from Keychain Access

-When you change passwords but Keychain Access holds onto the old one, you’ll encounter an error.
+When you change passwords but Keychain Access holds onto the old one, authentication errors are inevitable.

 Here's the fix: